-The Federation of Virginia Food Banks, through its seven member regional food banks, expanded its Kids Café Program into communities across the Commonwealth in which at-risk and low-income children were not served or were underserved.
+The Federation of Virginia Food Banks, through its seven member regional food banks, expanded its Kids Café Program into communities across the Commonwealth in which at-risk and low-income children were unserved or underserved.
 This program provides nutrition, educational and social activities, and mentoring in safe, stable neighborhood environments to low-income and at-risk children under the age of 18.
-Utilizing trained staff and volunteers, Food Banks and community nonprofit and public sponsors provide nutritious meals, snacks and other services to children after school and during holidays.
+Utilizing trained staff and volunteers, Food banks and community nonprofit and public sponsors provide nutritious meals, snacks and other services to children after school and during holidays.

-Utilizing TANF funds, 28 new Kids Café sites were opened, bringing the total statewide to 137 sites.
-An additional 2,509 new children were enrolled and provided 104,372 meals utilizing 139,779 pounds of food product, with a stronger emphasis on providing more fresh fruits and vegetables.
+Utilizing TANF funds, 28 new Kids Café sites were opened, bringing the total statewide to 222.
+An additional 1,234 new children were enrolled and provided 104,372 meals utilizing 139,779 pounds of food product, with a stronger emphasis on providing more fresh fruits and vegetables.

-• Food for Kids Program
+Food for Kids Program

-The Food for Kids project initiated last year in Northern Virginia was expanded this year into Tidewater through the Food Bank of Virginia Peninsula.
+The Food for Kids project initiated in SFY 03 in Northern Virginia was expanded in SFY 04 into Tidewater through the Food Bank of Virginia Peninsula.
 This project provided children with adequate and nutritious "kid friendly" meals and snacks that were sent home on Fridays for the children to consume during the weekend.

-The Food for Kids project utilized TANF and in-kind dollars to serve 1,412 new at-risk children, distributing 48,333 weekend meals utilizing 66,172 pounds of food product.
+The Food for Kids project utilized TANF and in-kind dollars to serve 1,412 new atrisk children, distributing 48,333 weekend meals utilizing 66,172 pounds of food products.